Why Innovation Is Essential for Business Success in 2021

 Fostering IT innovation

-Thus, while it is easy to gauge the impact of how a new technology can make a certain aspect of life so much more easier, the transformation of an idea to a business success to a product or service that ultimately reaches the end user depends on how IT innovations are supported.
+Thus, while it is easy to gauge the impact of how new technology can make a certain aspect of life so much easier, the transformation of an idea to business success to a product or service that ultimately reaches the end-user depends on how IT innovations are supported.